muep/rehearser/doc/adr/adr-1-standalone-app.md

 ## Decision
 Build a **stand-alone web application** (monolithic or simple 2-tier) using:
 - A single backend (e.g., Python/Flask, Node.js, or Go)
-- A lightweight database (SQLite or PostgreSQL, hosted on the same VM)
+- A lightweight database hosted on the same VM (e.g. SQLite or PostgreSQL)
 - Static frontend files served by the backend or a CDN

 Deploy to a **single low-cost VM** (e.g., Hetzner Cloud, DigitalOcean